 There is a further option and that is to “bake in the LUT”.
 This means that instead of just using the LUT to help with monitoring and exposure you actually record the image that you see on the recorders screen.
 This might be useful if you don’t have any time for grading, but… and it’s a big BUT…. you are now no longer recording S-log2 or raw.
 You will no longer have the post production grading flexibility that raw or S-Log2 provide and for me at least this really does defeat the whole point of recording raw.

 Exposure: Raw will not help you in low light.
 Raw needs to be exposed brightly (there are some data limitations in the shadows with 12 bit linear raw compared to 16 bit raw and possibly even 10 bit log).
 If viewing S-Log2 then Sony’s recommendation is to have a white card or white piece of paper at 60%.
 I consider that to be the absolute minimum level you can get away with.
-The best results will normally be achieved if you can expose that white card or piece of paper at around 70% (when looking at an S-Log2 image).
+The best results will normally be achieved if you can expose that white card or piece of paper at around 70% to 75% (when looking at an S-Log2 image).
 Skin tones would be around 55%.
 If you expose like this you may need to use a different LUT on the recorder to ensure the picture doesn’t look over exposed on the recorders monitor screen.
 Most of the recorders include LUT’s that have offsets for brighter exposures to allow for this.
 Then in post production you will also want a LUT with an exposure offset to apply to the S-Log2 recordings.
 You can use the search function (top right) to find my free LUT sets and download them.
 Exposing that bit brighter helps get around the shadow data limitations of 12 bit linear raw and pushes the image up into the highlights where there is more data.